Converses for Secret Key Agreement and Secure Computing: Preliminaries

-Given two RVs $X$ and $Y$, a central question of information theoretic secrecy is (cf. \cite{ImpLevLub89}, \cite{ImpZuc89}, \cite{BenBraCreMau95}): How many unbiased, independent bits can be extracted from $X$ that are unavailable to an observer of $Y$?
+Given two RVs $X$ and $Y$, a central question of information theoretic secrecy is (cf.~\cite{ImpLevLub89}, \cite{ImpZuc89}, \cite{BenBraCreMau95}): How many unbiased, independent bits can be extracted from $X$ that are unavailable to an observer of $Y$?
 When the underlying distribution is IID, the optimum rate of extracted bits can be expressed in terms of Shannon entropies and is given by $H(X|Y)$.
-However, for our single-shot setup, {\it smooth minimum entropy} introduced in \cite{RenWol05}, \cite{Ren05} is a more relevant measure of randomness.
+However, for our single-shot setup, {\it smooth min-entropy} introduced in \cite{RenWol05}, \cite{Ren05} is a more relevant measure of randomness.
 We use the definition of smooth min entropy introduced\footnote{A review of the notion of smooth minimum entropy without the notations from quantum information theory can be also found in \cite{WatHay13}.} in \cite{Ren05}; for a review of other variations, see \cite{Tom12}.

-We also review the {\it leftover hash lemma} \cite{ImpLevLub89,BenBraCreMau95}, which brings out the central role of {\it smooth minimum entropy} in the answer to the question above.
-Also, as a ``change of measure companion'' for smooth minimum entropy, we define {\it smooth maximum divergence} and note that it satisfies the data processing inequality.
+We also review the {\it leftover hash lemma} \cite{ImpLevLub89,BenBraCreMau95}, which brings out the central role of {\it smooth min-entropy} in the answer to the question above.
+Also, as a ``change of measure companion'' for smooth min-entropy, we define {\it smooth max-divergence} and note that it satisfies the data processing inequality.